maelle/rmd-blogging-course/content/others/_index.en.md

 You might prefer yet another solution!
-Note that if you use a website generator few other R users use, there will be less tooling to go with it now, and there will be less tooling for Rmd content migration from it in the future.
+Note that if you use a website generator few other R users use, there will be

+* less tooling to go with it now,
+* less tooling for Rmd content migration from it in the future.